Do you have a morning routine?

-Yes, but I’m also human.
-A human who has seen life changing benefits by adding these practices to my daily routine.
+I’ve experienced life changing benefits by adding these practices to my daily routine.
 It takes 20 minutes or less each day.
 Swapping 20 minutes of social media scrolling or TV watching for gratitude and self care seems like a no brainer to me.

-Any way I can serve my clients or anyone reading this means everything.
 Once you start showing up for yourself, you’ll show up better in your relationships, for your kids, and even at work.

 Try it and leave a comment if this gives you any value!
 Happy, healthy week to you, my friends!